 No matter the technology, 3D printing is usually accurate to around 0.005” depending on the geometry of the object.
 There are some nuances to this depending on the orientation of the part, material, technology, blah blah blah, and the technology is always improving, BUT as a general rule of thumb, 0.005” is a good number.

 If you need accuracy on your part tighter than 0.005”, CNC machining might be the way to go.
 Either that, or you would need to 3D print the model and then put the part on a CNC machine to finish it.
 That is more work, and nobody typically wants to do an extra step if they don’t have to.

 BUT there is a workaround that users typically learn quickly if they have a 3D printer.
 If you change the dimensions on your 3D model a tiny bit, you might get the actual dimensions you want.
-This is kind of a distraction from the main purpose of this blog, so I will follow up with a second one and link to it here.

 If your part needs to be made out of a very specific alloy or polymer, chances are you could have a hard time 3D printing it, or finding someone to 3D print it for you.
 That being said 3D printing offers a lot of materials to choose from – way more than a few years ago.
 If you can be a bit flexible on what your part is made of, 3D printing has a good shot.
 We wrote up some guides on 3D printing materials that you can check out here: 3D Printing Materials Cheat Sheet